Download marketplace items from Azure to Azure Stack

 Review the available storage space before downloading marketplace items.
 Later, when you select items for download, you can compare the download size to your available storage capacity.
 If capacity is limited, consider options for managing available space.

 Open the Azure Stack Marketplace and connect to Azure.
-To do so, select Marketplace management, and then select Add from Azure.
+To do so, select Marketplace items, and then select Add from Azure:

 The portal displays the list of items available for download from the Azure Marketplace.
-You can click on each item to view its description and additional information about it, including its download size.
+You can filter products by name, publisher and/or type of product.
+You can also click on each item to view its description and additional information, including its download size:

 Select the item you want, and then select Download.
 Download times vary.